Ed Randall

 • Linux

-Right now, I’m working at Neo4j as a Technical Product Manager responsible for Deployment, which consists of Software Packaging, Cloud Marketplace Listings and Neo4j’s Helm Chart offerings - all of which are designed to help customers get Neo4j up and running as quickly as possible.
+Currently, I work at JPMorganChase as a Product Director, in the database realm.
+Prior to this, I worked at Neo4j as a Technical Product Manager responsible for Deployment, which consisted of Software Packaging, Cloud Marketplace Listings and Neo4j’s Helm Chart offerings - all of which are designed to help customers get Neo4j up and running as quickly as possible.
+I also contributed to Neo4j’s DBaaS offering, Aura .

-I started at Rackspace as a Lead Engineer, which was kind of a senior technical escalation point for big customers whose environments consisted of many different technologies.
+I joined Rackspace as a Lead Engineer, serving as a senior technical escalation point for major customers managing complex, multi-technology environments.

-Right now (as well as honing my skills as a Product Manager at Neo4j), I’m refreshing my terraform knowledge as well as learning a bit about Hugo to get this blog up and running!
+Right now, I’m refreshing my terraform knowledge, revising database fundamentals as well as learning a bit about Hugo to get this blog up and running!